 Its latest product, the Helix Virtualization Platform, which was announced at Embedded World last week, can be used to combine multiple operating systems so that they can run at the same time without interfering with each other.
-Wind River put together its proprietary real time operating system, VxWorks, which can be used for higher reliability and shorter latency applications, with embedded Linux.
+Wind River put together its proprietary real time operating system, VxWorks, which features higher reliability and lower latency, with embedded Linux.
 But any other guest operating system can be supported, including Windows.

 Consolidating all these applications also means consolidating all the general purpose processors that used to run them.
 Wind River's Helix Platform supports NXP's Layerscape, Xilinx's Zynq Ultrascale, Intel's Xeon and other multicore computer chips that can spread out applications by moving them into different cores.
 Wind River said legacy code can be moved into another device without any modifications.
-That could help cut development costs for its customers.
+That could help cut development costs.

 “Our belief is that moving intelligence to the edge will require heterogeneous systems, both hardware and software," said Vice President of Product Michel Genard.
 "You could have a workload that’s a safety function, maybe something that must adhere to a regulatory requirement.
 That requires a particular type of operating environment,and potentially specific hardware.
-Helix Platform supports multiple criticality and multiple operating environments," he said.
+Helix Platform supports multiple criticality and multiple operating environments."